obi1kenobi/trustfall/docs/docs/language_reference/schema/index.md

 * `[Post!]` is 0 or more posts
 * `[Post!]!` is 1 or more posts

 In our example the last one is the only one we won't be using.
-By making the list non-null it guarantees a single value.
-We can't place just a `Post` as having a list of multiple neighbours that don't exist doesn't make sense — and would also complicate our queries.
+By making the list non-nullable `[Post!]!` it guarantees a single value - whereas in normal graphql this can still be an empty list.
+We also can't specify the type as `[Post]` as having a list of multiple posts that can be null doesn't make sense — and would also complicate our queries.

 Applying a similar change to `Post` we now add an edge for the author of the post, a single non-null `User`.